mfaaiez/Smart-Tasks/README.md

 Employee needs to note somewhere that particularly task is finished, and add comment what has been done, or what has been potential problem.

-This applicatios is made to tackle these hurdles and provice hassle free task management.
+This application is made to tackle these hurdles and provide hassle free task management.